shakacode/react_on_rails/docs/tutorial.md

 git commit -m "Initial commit"
 ```

-Install React on Rails: `rails generator react_on_rails:install` or `rails generate react_on_rails:install --redux`.
+Install React on Rails: `rails generate react_on_rails:install` or `rails generate react_on_rails:install --redux`.
 You need to first git commit your files before running the generator, or else it will generate an error.

 ```
 rails generate react_on_rails:install